 12:00pm-1:15pm: Instruction (approximately 15 mins at end for optional review, discussion, troubleshooting)

-Registration: This event is only open to the Caltech and JPL communities Please register with your Caltech or JPL email.
+Registration: This event is open to all members of the Caltech community.
+Please register with your Caltech or JPL email.
 Since spaces are limited and we expect the workshop to be oversubscribed, please only register if you are sure that you can attend.

 For more information: If you have any questions about the workshop please contact the Library (firstname.lastname@example.org).